Welcome To Our Complete Guide To The Best Heated Dog Bed Options.

-While this bed is not a heated bed in the traditional sense, the medical grade foam, pillow top, and plush suede and corduroy covering help to retain your dog’s body heat and radiate it back to him.
+This bed is not a heated bed in the traditional sense.
+But the medical grade foam, pillow top, and plush suede and corduroy covering help retain your dog’s body heat and trap it around him.

 The PLS product comes in three different sizes and includes a 48 inch long, extra large option to accommodate even the largest pooch.

 If you like the idea of heated dog beds without electricity, then memory foam dog beds are a great option too.

 The jumbo Orthopedic Memory Foam Dog Bed With Pillow and Waterproof Liner from KOPEKS* is ideal.

 This bed features a thick layer of memory foam that cushions your dog’s body under his weight and then bounces back once he gets up.

 The foam of the bed radiates heat like other foam beds to keep your dog warm in the winter.

 The KOPEKS bed comes equipped with a pillow for added luxury and a soft suede outer cover that can be easily spot cleaned.